couple holding keys

 Should You Use Your 401(k) as a First-Time Home Buyer?

-Before you consider using a 401k to buy a house, explore alternatives like withdrawing funds from a Roth IRA, seeking help from a Down Payment Assistance Program (DAP), or seeing if you qualify for other types of home loans.
+Before you consider using your 401k to buy a home, which could permanently reduce your retirement savings, explore alternatives like withdrawing funds from a traditional or Roth IRA, seeking help from a Down Payment Assistance Program (DAP), or seeing if you qualify for other types of home loans.

 Can You Use a 401(k) to Buy a House?